-Since its inception, Ranger Power has been a company invested in diversity of both people and ideas—constantly working toward a more inclusive, equitable, and sustainable energy future for everyone.
+Since its inception, Ranger Power has been a company invested in the diversity of both people and ideas — constantly striving toward a more inclusive, equitable, and sustainable energy future for everyone.

-Ranger Power fundamentally acknowledges that through systemic inequality, historically disadvantaged communities have been impacted disproportionately by how we produce and generate energy, as well as the negative consequences of climate change.
-As we transition the power grid, we seek to address this inequality by bringing clean energy to all communities, and to responsibly site energy generation projects for the future.
+Ranger Power fundamentally acknowledges that through systemic inequality, historically underserved communities have been impacted disproportionately by how we produce and generate energy, as well as the negative consequences of climate change.
+As we transition the power grid, we seek to address this disparity by bringing clean energy alternatives to all communities in a responsible and equitable manner.

-Additionally, Ranger Power continues to make sure that diversity, equity, and inclusion take a high priority internally; with a stronger commitment to diverse hiring and recruitment practices, and professional training around racism.
-Externally, we are committed to supporting diversity in our supply chain, partners, and industry.
+Additionally, Ranger Power continues to make sure that diversity, equity, and inclusion principles guide our company internally by committing to diverse recruitment and hiring practices and engaging in professional training around racism.
+Externally, we are committed to supporting diversity and sound practices in our supply chain, partners, and industry.
 We hold ourselves accountable to these principles through the use of resources like the SEIA DEIJ Certification program.

 Solar Farms Are A Great Match For Agricultural Communities